30-Second Video Resumes: Why Recruiters Choose Speed & Authenticity

 Why 30-second video resumes are changing how people get hired

-For decades, a resume meant two pages of bullet points.
-In 2026, the format that gets candidates noticed is shorter, faster, and human: a 30-second video resume.
-Recruiters scan written resumes in roughly six to seven seconds, and 60% of hiring managers say a short video gives them a clearer signal about communication and fit than a paper CV ever did.
-This guide explains why 30 seconds is the sweet spot, what to put in those seconds, and how the format changes hiring on both sides of the table.
+For decades, hiring meant paper resumes scanned in six to seven seconds.
+In 2026, the fastest-growing hiring format is a 30-second video.
+Sixty percent of hiring managers report that a short video reveals communication and fit far better than a written CV.
+This guide explains why 30 seconds is the ideal length, what to include, and how the format transforms hiring on both sides of the table.

 Why 30 seconds is the right length

-Thirty seconds is not a random number.
-It is the same length as the average elevator pitch, the same length as a TV commercial, and roughly the attention span a recruiter gives a brand new applicant on first impression.
+Thirty seconds is not random.
+It matches the length of an elevator pitch, a TV commercial, and the attention span a recruiter typically gives a new applicant.
 Anything longer feels like a monologue.
-Anything shorter does not give enough room to land a personality.
+Anything shorter does not give enough room to show personality.

-The data backs the format.
-In a 2025 survey of US recruiters, 78% said a 30-to-60 second video resume is more useful than a 90-second one because it forces candidates to lead with their strongest point.
-Short videos also make sense for the way recruiters actually work: scrolling on a phone, screening dozens of applicants in a single sitting, often between meetings.
+The data confirms the format.
+In a 2025 recruiter survey, 78% said a 30- to 60-second video is more useful than a 90-second one because it forces candidates to lead with their strongest point.
+Short videos also fit how recruiters actually work: scrolling on a phone, screening dozens of applicants in a single session, often between meetings.
 A 30-second clip plays during a coffee break.
 A 3-minute monologue gets skipped.

-For job seekers, the constraint is a feature, not a bug.
-Thirty seconds forces you to answer a single, useful question: who are you, and why should this employer talk to you next?
+For job seekers, the constraint is a feature.
+Thirty seconds forces you to answer the core question: who are you, and why should this employer contact you next?

 What to include in 30 seconds